davidfkane/DailyNotesPrevNext/README.md

-# Daily Note Link Update Script
+# Obsidian Daily Note Link Update Script

 This Python script is designed to process a set of markdown files, each named with a date in the format 'YYYY-MM-DD.md'.
 The script updates a specific line in each markdown file to reflect the correct chronological linking to the previous and next markdown files, based on their names.